BLUE HORIZON, BOOK 4

 “Wouldn’t it have been cheaper to have ours repaired?”
 Jerry asked suddenly.

 “No interruptions,” Taro reminded him with a smile.
 The doctor sat back with a furrowed brow.
 “I’ll answer any questions you may have after you hear what I have to say.
-For now, please just listen.”
+For now, please just listen to your captain.”

 There were annoyed and fearful faces looking back at her, so she set her jaw and began.
 “The Silloni have developed a new Hyper-LightDrive propulsion system that works along similar lines of the Vault and they have produced two prototypes for testing.
 Master Tristan is testing a small personal cruiser equipped with the new system.”
 Pockets nodded, having already heard about the Silloni test from the unicorn himself, with a promise of silence.
 However, he was unaware of what Taro was to say next.